-(c) be accompanied by the written consent —

-(i) of the applicant; or

-(ii) if the application is for the renewal of limited registration, the nominee,

-for the Board to obtain a criminal record check in respect of him or her; and
+(c) be accompanied by the written consent of the relevant applicant for the Board to obtain a criminal history check in respect of the relevant applicant; and

-(d) be accompanied by the renewal fee, if any, prescribed.
+(d) be accompanied by the prescribed renewal fee, if any.

 (3) The fee referred to in subsection (2)(d) is not refundable.

+[Section 11 inserted: No. 3 of 2023 s.
+9.]

 12. Applicant for limited registration is employer

-An application for the grant or renewal of limited registration for a nominee is to be made by the person or entity, referred to in section 17(a), who made the offer of a teaching position to the nominee.
+An application for the grant or renewal of limited registration for a nominee must be made by a nominee employer in relation to the teaching position referred to in section 17(a) for the nominee.

+[Section 12 inserted: No. 3 of 2023 s.
+9.]

+12A.
+Application to change category of registration

+(1) An application may be made to the Board to change a registered teacher’s category of registration to another category as follows —

+(a) from full registration to non-practising registration;

+(b) from provisional registration to full registration;

+(c) from provisional registration to non-practising registration;

+(d) from non-practising registration to full registration;

+(e) from non-practising registration to provisional registration.

+(2) An application must —

+(a) be in writing in the form approved by the Board; and

+(b) specify the category to which the registration is to be changed; and

+(c) be accompanied by evidence that the applicant meets the requirements for the category to which the registration is to be changed in accordance with Subdivision 2; and

+(d) if the application is to change to a category of registration other than non-practising registration — be accompanied by the written consent of the applicant for the Board to obtain a criminal history check in respect of the applicant; and

+(e) be accompanied by the prescribed fee, if any.

+(3) The fee referred to in subsection (2)(e) is not refundable.

+[Section 12A inserted: No. 3 of 2023 s.
+9.]

-13. Information in support of application
+13. Information in support of registration application

-(1) The Board may, in writing, request —
+(1) The Board may, in writing, request that a relevant applicant or a nominee employer who has made a registration application does any or all of the following —

-(a) the applicant; or

-(b) if the application is for the grant or renewal of limited registration, the nominee,

-to do any or all of the following —

-(c) provide the Board with such further information relevant to the application as the Board requires;
+(a) provide the Board with any further information relevant to the application that the Board requires;

-(d) verify any further information by statutory declaration;
+(b) verify any further information by statutory declaration;

-(e) provide the Board with the applicant’s or nominee’s written consent to seek, from another person or body specified by the Board, information about the applicant or nominee relevant to the application.
+(c) provide the Board with the relevant applicant’s written consent to seek, from another person or body specified by the Board, information relevant to the application.

-(2) The Board may, in writing, request —

-(a) the applicant; or

-(b) if the application is for the grant or renewal of limited registration, the nominee,

-to attend before the Board for the purpose of satisfying the Board as to any matter relevant to the application.
+(2) The Board may, in writing, request that a relevant applicant or a nominee employer who has made a registration application attends before the Board for the purpose of satisfying the Board as to any matter relevant to the application.

-(3) The Board may refuse an application if the applicant or nominee does not comply with a request made under this section.
+(3) The Board may refuse a registration application if the relevant applicant or the nominee employer who has made the registration application does not comply with a request made under this section.

+[Section 13 inserted: No. 3 of 2023 s.
+9.]

-14. Board may refuse to consider some applications
+14. Board may refuse to consider some registration applications

-The Board may refuse to consider, or consider further, an application if —
+The Board may refuse to consider, or consider further, a registration application if —

 (a) it is not made in accordance with this Act; or

-(b) a complaint has been made, and has not been finally determined at the time the application is made, against —
+(b) a complaint was made against the relevant applicant and the complaint is not finally dealt with at the time the application was made; or

-(i) the applicant; or
+(c) the relevant applicant’s registration is suspended; or

-(ii) if the application is for the grant or renewal of limited registration, the nominee.
+(d) the relevant applicant is disqualified from having registration granted.

+[Section 14 inserted: No. 3 of 2023 s.
+9.]

 Subdivision 2 — Requirements for registration

-15. Full registration — requirements
+15. Full registration: requirements

-A person is eligible for full registration as a teacher if the person —
+A person is eligible for full registration in relation to a registration application if the person —

-(a) has a teaching qualification —
+(a) meets the teaching qualification requirements set out in section 18A; and

-(i) from an accredited initial teacher education programme; or

-(ii) that the Board recognises as equivalent to such a qualification;

-and